 Pax Christi, the Peace of Christ, strives to create a world that reflects this peace by witnessing to the call of Christian nonviolence.
 Although the majority of members are Roman Catholic, Pax Christi is open to all people who want to work for peace in the spirit of the nonviolent Jesus.

-Pax Christi Memphis meets the second Tuesday of
+Pax Christi Memphis meets the third Tuesday of

 Building peace, economic & interracial justice through a spirituality of nonviolence

 Fat Tuesday and the conversation(s) continue